MinaAbdelmaseeh/SiliconPhotonicPhasedArray/README.md

 ![Fabricated Chip](Fabricated_chip.jpg)

 ## Disclaimer
-[Insert disclaimer]
+This project is done as a part of the coursework of photonic integrated circuits course taught at uGent by professor Wim Bogaerts.
+The chip was fabricated using electron beam lithography technique using the facilities of uGent.
 ## References
 [Insert references]

-## Version History
-- Version X.X.X: [Insert changes]
-- Version X.X.X: [Insert changes]

-Thank you for your interest in the Passive Phased Array project!
+Thank you for your interest in the Passive Photonic Phased Array project!